neopragma/cobol-samples/README.md

 - [DATE1](DATE1-notes.md) ...get the current date and time using the CURRENT-DATE intrinsic function?
 - [DATE2](DATE2-notes.md) ...get the current date and time using the Cobol ACCEPT statement?
+- [HourGlass](HOURGLASS-notes.md) ...set a date and time for the duration of a job or job step?